maoberlehner/markus-oberlehner-net/content/blog/visual-regression-testing-with-nightwatch-and-cucumber.md

 date = "2018-04-22T08:01:12+02:00"
 title = "Visual Regression Testing with Nightwatch.js and Cucumber.js"
 description = "Learn how to run visual regression tests powered by pixelmatch with Nightwatch.js and Cucumber.js." intro = "As most of my regular readers have probably already noticed, I'm a huge fan of testing all the things.
 In many of my recent articles, we've already explored multiple techniques for unit testing and acceptance testing.
-Unit testing ensures, that certain parts (or *units*) of our code do work correctly; with acceptance testing, we can ensure that what we've built does what it should do.
-Visual regression testing makes it possible, that we can test if our application actually looks the way it's supposed to look..." draft = false categories = ["Development"] tags = ["JavaScript", "TDD", "Front-End testing", "acceptance tests", "regression tests"]
+Unit testing ensures that certain parts (or *units*) of our code do work correctly; with acceptance testing, we can guarantee that what we've built does what it should do.
+Visual regression testing makes it possible that we can test if our application looks the way it's supposed to look..." draft = false categories = ["Development"] tags = ["JavaScript", "TDD", "Front-End testing", "acceptance tests", "regression tests"]